Convex-Dev/design/cad/031_nft_metadata/README.md

 - A Hashmap with Strings as Keys
 - A String
 - Boolean values
+- A Vector of values
-- Numbers (which should be a small integer or double precision floating point value in valid JSON ranges)
+- Numbers (must be a small integer or double precision floating point value to fit within valid JSON ranges)
 - `nil`

 ```clojure